 Many South Africa tour operators REQUIRE you to have travel insurance, but it’s a smart idea even if it’s optional.
 If you’ve never bought travel insurance before, here are a few places to start:

 - Do You Need Travel Insurance? (on a trip like this…it’s most likely YES!)

 - Comparing Free Credit Card Insurance versus Paid Travel Insurance (hint: on an expensive trip like this, full-service is likely the way to go)

 - Why RoamRight is my Insurer of Choice (you want great support on the ground and easy-to-file claims in a worst case scenario)

 Security: Attach luggage tags to all bags, including backpacks or day bags just in case you get separated from anything along the way.
-Look into ways to protect your cash or other valuables, like money belts, anti-theft underwear (Becky’s pick!), or these hidden pockets to sew into clothing.
+Look into ways to protect your cash or other valuables, like money belts, anti-theft underwear (★sightDOING pick★), or these hidden pockets to sew into clothing.

 South Africa Packing List: A Strategic “Personal Item”

 Airlines consider a personal item the bag that you put underneath the seat in front of you.
-Find a backpack or tote that fits within those dimensions that you can also use throughout the trip as a daybag.
+Ideally, you’ll use a backpack or tote for your flight that you can also use as a daypack throughout your safari.